-A person who was the victim of discrimination may be entitled to recover actual and compensatory damages, punitive damages, civil penalties, injunctive relief.
+A person who was the victim of discrimination may be entitled to recover actual and compensatory damages, punitive damages, civil penalties, and injunctive relief.
 In addition, a victim who prevails in court may be entitled to an award of reasonable costs and attorney fees.

-What Types Of Civil Rights Cases Does Your Firm Typically Handle?
+What Types of Civil Rights Cases Does Your Firm Typically Handle?

 Civil rights law is a body of federal, state, and local laws that protect important and fundamental rights of equality and freedom from discrimination.
 Some of the cases our firm handles involve the Unruh Civil Rights Act, Section 1981.